renukakul/aipowered-email/README.md

 ### shadcn-ui
 - Integrated `shadcn-ui` for a streamlined component library, enhancing UI development with pre-built components and styles.

+### Clerk
+- Added Clerk for user authentication and management, enabling secure sign-up, sign-in, and session management.

+## Setup Instructions

+To get started with the project, clone the repository and install the dependencies:

 ```bash
 git clone <repository-url>